gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 ## Conclusions

-With these improvements we hope we'll solve most of the issues that people are having with new schema customization.
-We want more feedback about this from you - please write a message to [schema customization umbrella issue](https://github.com/gatsbyjs/gatsby/issues/12272) if you encounter any problems.
-We are working on further improvements, like allowing users and plugins to define their own extensions (see [PR #13738](https://github.com/gatsbyjs/gatsby/pull/13738)).
+With these improvements we are confident that we've solved some pain points that people may have been experiencing with the schema customization API.
+We would love for feedback about these new features and schema customization, in general.
+Please post your thoughts to the [schema customization umbrella issue](https://github.com/gatsbyjs/gatsby/issues/12272) if you encounter any problems or have any suggestions!

+However, this is but a start and a path of continual, gradual improvement.
+We are continuously working on further improvements, like allowing users and plugins to define their own extensions (see [PR #13738](https://github.com/gatsbyjs/gatsby/pull/13738)).

-Useful links:
+## Helpful links

 - [createTypes Documentation](https://www.gatsbyjs.org/docs/actions/#createTypes)
 - [Umbrella issue for schema customization bug reports](https://github.com/gatsbyjs/gatsby/issues/12272)